JP Morgan Maintains ZIM Integrated Shipping Services (ZIM) Underweight Recommendation

 What is the Fund Sentiment?

-There are 289 funds or institutions reporting positions in ZIM Integrated Shipping Services.
-This is an decrease of 28 owner(s) or 8.83% in the last quarter.
-Average portfolio weight of all funds dedicated to ZIM is 0.15%, an increase of 25.13%.
-Total shares owned by institutions decreased in the last three months by 23.20% to 52,510K shares.
-The put/call ratio of ZIM is 1.12, indicating a bearish outlook.
+There are 288 funds or institutions reporting positions in ZIM Integrated Shipping Services.
+This is an decrease of 27 owner(s) or 8.57% in the last quarter.
+Average portfolio weight of all funds dedicated to ZIM is 0.15%, an increase of 36.54%.
+Total shares owned by institutions decreased in the last three months by 23.32% to 52,507K shares.
+The put/call ratio of ZIM is 0.79, indicating a bullish outlook.

 What are Other Shareholders Doing?